Scriboora: Rethinking Human Pose Forecasting: Conclusion

 \section{Conclusion}

 Human pose forecasting was re-examined with a focus on reliable evaluation and deployment realism.
 The replication attempts of recent model trainings uncovered several issues in prior evaluation code and preprocessing.
-By re-evaluation them on a unified dataset and task, a more accurate comparison of their performance was achieved, which can serve as a stable reference for future work.
+By re-evaluating them on a unified dataset and task, a more accurate comparison of their performance was achieved, which can serve as a stable reference for future work.

-By viewing forecasting from a high-level viewpoint as sequence-to-sequence modeling, similar targeted speech recognition architectures were transferred to solve a new task.
+By viewing forecasting from a high-level viewpoint as a sequence-to-sequence problem, architectures developed for speech recognition, another sequence-to-sequence task, were transferred to this new setting.
 The adapted \textit{Conformer} and the further optimized \textit{MotionConformer} achieved new state-of-the-art accuracy while maintaining real-time throughput.

-To assess the deployment performance, first, two new metrics \textit{FADE} and \textit{FCE} were introduced, which also take the real-time nature of forecasting task into account.
+To assess the deployment performance, first, two new metrics \textit{FADE} and \textit{FCE} were introduced, which also take the real-time nature of the forecasting task into account.
 And second, the robustness of the models against realistic input noise was evaluated.
 Those experiments revealed that a significant performance drop will occur in real-world applications if the models are trained and tested only on clean motion capture data.
 However, it was also shown, that this performance drop can be mitigated by unsupervised finetuning on the noisy input data, which can be easily collected in a running system.

-Overall, the results suggest, that rethinking the approach to human pose forecasting proved effective.
+Overall, the results suggest that rethinking the approach to human pose forecasting proved effective.
 Following a more holistic view of the task, from model architecture to evaluation and deployment, can lead to more robust and practical solutions.
 Improving the reproducibility, and evaluating models under more realistic conditions, should become a standard practice for future research in this area.
-To support this, all code and datasets created in this work will be made publicly available.
+To support this, all code and datasets created in this work are made publicly available.

 { }